brittanyellich/refactoring-go/gophercon-eu/slides.md

 # Recap

-- Refactor, don't rebuild
+- Refactor, don't rewrite: The top 3 arguments and why they're wrong
-- How to refactor: First tests, then error handling, then interfaces
+- How to refactor: A systematic refactoring method
-- How to prioritize: First high impact, low effort; then high impact, high effort
+- How to prioritize your refactoring efforts: Focus on impact
-- Get AI to help you (this is a great use case for AI!)
+- Getting AI to help you: How to use agents today

 ---
 layout: section